 You can also include medium-term and long-term goals in your child’s NDIS plan.
-These are the hopes you have for your child’s future, like successfully transitioning to high school, getting a job or doing further education.
+These are the hopes you and your child have for their future, like successfully starting high school, getting a job or doing further education.

 You can break down long-term goals into the steps your child will take to achieve them.
 For example, your child’s long-term goal might be to make friends more easily.
 Steps towards this goal might be your child being able to take turns or ask questions.

 Long-term goals can be quite flexible.
 This means that there are many ways your child could achieve them.
-For example, your child’s long-term goal might be to stay home alone without a carer when they’re a teenager.
+For example, your child’s long-term goal might be to stay home alone without a carer when they’re in their teens.
 Your child could move towards this goal in many ways – for example, by being able to move around the house independently, use a phone, manage anxiety and so on.

 For children younger than 7 years, goals aren’t formally separated into short-term and long-term goals.
 Instead, your child will work towards their goals in order of importance.
 But it’s still good to think about your child’s goals as short term and long term.
 It’s also good to include a mix of short-term and long-term goals in your child’s plan.
-This gives you a clear sense of what you want for your child, as well as some flexibility in how you get it.
+This gives you a clear sense of what you want for your child, as well as some flexibility in how you get there.

 Your child’s NDIS plan will include funding to support your child’s progress towards some or all of their goals.
-All of the NDIS-funded services and supports in your child’s plan are based on your child’s goals.
+All of the NDIS-funded supports in your child’s plan must be related to your child’s goals.

-So as you’re thinking about your child’s goals, it’s important to think about what supports the NDIS can provide to help your child work towards these goals.
+So as you’re thinking about your child’s goals, it’s important to think about what supports can help your child work towards these goals.
 The supports might come from the NDIS.
 They might also include supports that aren’t funded by the NDIS, like supports from you, your family and community services.
 For example:

-- If your child’s goal is to feed themselves, you could ask for funds that you could use to help your child learn this skill – for example, through physiotherapy or occupational therapy.
+- If your child’s goal is to feed themselves, you could ask for funding for physiotherapy or occupational therapy to help your child build this skill.

-- If your child’s goal is to make more friends, you could ask for funds for a psychologist to help your child develop social skills, plus a referral to a local playgroup.
+- If your child’s goal is to make more friends, you could ask for funding for a psychologist to help your child develop social skills, plus a referral to a local playgroup.

-- If your child’s goal is to interact more easily with family and community, you could ask for funding to learn Auslan or Key Word Sign.
+- If your child’s goal is to interact more easily with family and community, you could ask for funding for Auslan or Key Word Sign training.

 Depending on your child’s age, you might be able to work on developing goals with your child.

-You could start by asking your child what they like doing, or what they’d like to do better, more easily or more often.
-Involving your child can give your child a sense of control, boost their confidence and prepare them for setting their own goals as they get older.
+You could start by asking your child what they like doing or what they’d like to do better, more easily or more often.
+Involving your child can give them a sense of control, boost their confidence and prepare them for setting their own goals as they get older.

 Older children might also have ideas about what could help them reach their goals.
-For example, your teenage child might enjoy going to the gym and working on strength, but might be having difficulties because of their disability.
-You could ask your child what might help with that.
+For example, your teenage child might enjoy catching up with friends but might be having difficulties because of their disability.
+You could ask your child what could help with that.
 Your child might suggest help with understanding the bus route, asking for help from the driver using their communication device, or knowing who to call if they have difficulties.

-There are probably people in your child’s life who know your child well, like your GP, paediatrician, child care educator, teacher and so on.
+There are probably people in your child’s life who know your child well, like your child’s early childhood educator, teacher, paediatrician, GP and so on.
+It’s a good idea to ask these people about goals.
 Or your child might get support from a therapist or other disability professional.
-It’s a good idea to ask these people about goals.

 The disability services system can feel confusing at first.
-You could ask your child’s early childhood partner, LAC or NDIA planner for help to finalise your child’s goals and decide on the best supports for your child.
+You could ask your child’s early childhood partner, local area coordinator or NDIA planner for help to finalise your child’s goals and decide on the best supports for your child.